Madge Sinclair: Personal life

 Sinclair was married to Royston Sinclair, a Jamaican police officer, from 1956 until 1969 and had two sons with him.
 In 1982, Sinclair married actor Dean Compton, to whom she was still married at the time of her death.

 Death

-One year after The Lion King was released, Sinclair died on December 20, 1995, aged 57, following a 13-year battle with leukemia.
+Sinclair died on December 20, 1995, aged 57, following a 13-year battle with leukemia.
 Her remains were cremated and her ashes were scattered in her hometown in Jamaica.
 She was posthumously awarded the Order of Distinction, rank of Commander, for service in the performing arts by Prime Minister of Jamaica, P. J. Patterson in October 2000.